 ELIZA MOORE FELLOWSHIP FOR ARTISTIC EXCELLENCE

-Deadline: May 26.
-Awarded annually by the Oak Spring Garden Foundation (OSGF) to “one outstanding, early-career artist who is developing new works that address plants, gardens, or landscapes in the broad sense.
-This is our most prestigious artist award and is open to visual artists, literary artists, dancers, and musicians.
-The award includes a $10,000 individual grant and requires a 2 - 8 week stay at the OSGF estate.”
-(Anyone interested in this fellowship may also wish to check the OSGP Interdisciplinary Residency Program, with options for 2-week and 5-week attendance, which has the same deadline.)
+Deadline: May 31.
+Awarded annually by the Oak Spring Garden Foundation “to one outstanding, early-career artist who is developing new works that address plants, gardens, or landscapes in the broad sense.
+This award is open to visual artists, literary artists, dancers, and musicians.
+The award includes a $10,000 individual grant and requires a 2 - 5 week stay at Oak Spring.”
+(Anyone interested in this fellowship may also wish to check the OSGF Interdisciplinary Residency Program, with options for 2-week and 5-week attendance, which has the same deadline.)

 SPECULATIVE LITERATURE FOUNDATION OLDER WRITERS’ GRANT

 Deadline: May 31 (opens May 1).
 A $1,000 grant awarded to a writer 50 years of age or older at application time.
-Grant is “intended to assist such writers who are just starting to work at a professional level.”
+Grant is “to assist such writers who are just starting to work at a professional level.
+These funds may be used as each writer determines will best assist their work.”
 Be sure to check the capacious definition of “speculative literature.”

 PEGGY WILLIS LYLES HAIKU AWARDS

 Deadline: June 1.
-Prizes include cash awards ($150/$75/$50).
+From The Heron’s Nest.
+Prizes include cash awards ($200/$100/$50).
 No simultaneous submissions.
 Note: “Monetary awards to non-US winners will be made through PayPal, where possible, in order to avoid the high cost of bank processing fees.”

 OPEN DOORS POETRY FELLOWSHIP